5 fantastic filmmaking tips from director James Mangold - the director of Indiana Jones 5

-Exclusive: The director of Logan and Le Mans '66 offers up his filmmaking tricks
+Exclusive: The potential Indiana Jones director offers up his filmmaking tricks.

 Hugh Jackman recently said that James Mangold never being nominated for a Best Director Oscar is a travesty and we couldn't agree more.
 His movie roster is eclectic, seemingly skipping around genres at will.
 Cop Land, Girl Interrupted, Walk The Line, Logan… these are all fantastic Hollywood movies, but it’s perhaps his latest film, Le Mans ’66, that will give him his best shot at awards glory.